geogardenclub/geogardenclub.github.io/docs/home/sneak-peek.md

 ## Home Screen

 After logging in, you will come to your home screen.
-The home screen has a bottom navigation bar providing various views on your gardens:
+The home screen has a bottom navigation bar providing various views on your garden(s):

 <img style={{float: "left", marginLeft: "20px", marginRight: "20px"}} width="300" src="/img/sneak-peek/home-tasks.png"/>

 The Home Screen "Tasks" View provides a kind of "To Do" list.
-Most entries are automatically generated from your garden plan, although you can add Tasks manually if you wish.
+Most entries are automatically generated from your garden plan(s), although you can add Tasks manually if you wish.

 <div style={{clear:"both"}}></div>